 This software will prevent Excel workbook data such as BI data, financial reports & other analytical information from corruption and data loss.
 With this software you can rebuild corrupt Excel files and restore every single visual representation & dataset to its original, intact state in 3 easy steps:

-- Download Excel File Repair Tool rated Excellent by Softpedia, Softonic & CNET.
+1. Try Excel File Repair Tool rated Excellent by Softpedia, Softonic & CNET.

-- Select the corrupt Excel file (XLS, XLSX) & click Repair to initiate the repair process.
+2. Select the corrupt Excel file (XLS, XLSX) & click Repair to initiate the repair process.

-- Preview the repaired files and click Save File to save the files at desired location.
+3. Preview the repaired files and click Save File to save the files at desired location.

-What Does #SPILL Error Mean in Excel?
+What Is Spill Error in Excel?

 With the arrival of Dynamic Array in MS Excel, there has been quite a revelation of newer changes and errors appearing.
 This has bought #SPILL!
 Error.
+The spill error in Excel generally occurs when the formula generates numerous results but can’t output them on your Excel worksheet.

 Below you can see the real interface of this error.